 In order to conceive of how to eventually create a similar label, the City of Lille wants to first develop effective tools to monitor urban construction.

 Once buildings are delivered to their developer, the City of Lille struggles to access results about a building’s energy performance.
 Likewise it’s difficult to gather feedback from building users.
 To determine which technologies or areas (materials, energy efficiency, green space, etc) pose the greatest problems or are addressed in the best way, the City of Lille would like to monitor urban constructions.
-Targeted projects would be diffuse but also those in ZAC.
+Targeted projects would be diffuse but also those in joint development zone.

 The tool (s) developed as part of this approach must be incentive and not prescriptive, for example in the form of an intention notice.